takelley1/linux-notes/shibboleth.md

 - If your app needs to authenticate users based on the HTTP request headers, the Shibboleth module in Apache makes extracted use attributes available as variables
    - Shibboleth 'protects' the URLs defined at the bottom of `/etc/httpd/conf.d/shib.conf`.
-Shibboleth redirects these URLs to the Identity Provider (IdP) for authentication
+Shibboleth redirects these URLs to the Identity Provider (IdP) for authentication.
+After the user has been authenticated, the content at the protected URL is loaded.
    - Example block in `/etc/httpd/conf.d/shib.conf`:
      ```xml
      <Location />